 2018 CONFERENCE PLENARY SESSION SPEAKERS:

 The Power of Joy in Christ Kevin Flannery Senior Pastor - Church of the Saviour Kevin has pastored Church of the Saviour in Wayne, PA since 2015.
 Before coming to COS, he served churches in Connecticut, Texas, and Oklahoma.
 Keven has a Bachelor of Arts degree from Texas A&M University (1989); two years of graduate work at Dallas Theological Seminary (1990-92); a Master of Counseling from Colorado Christian University (1993); a Master of Divinity from Phillips Theological Seminary (1996); and a Doctor of Ministry from Gordon-Conwell Theological Seminary (2007).
 Dr. Flannery feels blessed to be pastoring a church whose motto is “His last command, our first concern," thrilled that the COS family is passionate about world missions, and senses that God has called them to reach international students in greater Philadelphia.

 Can I Knock on Your Door?
-Kathy Bell – Temple University Faculty, English for Internationals Kathy has been an instructor in the Intensive English Language Program at Temple University for 18 years after teaching and administrating in elementary and middle schools for 25 years prior.
+Kathy Bell – Temple University Faculty, English for Internationals Kathy has been an instructor in the Intensive English Language Program at Temple University for 18 years, following teaching and administrating in elementary and middle schools for 25 years.
 Her focus is on international student ministry along with immigrant, refugee, advocate, and rescue ministries.
 She is President of Philadelphia House, a Christian run residence for internationals and a center of friendship and outreach.
 Kathy has a BA in Anthropology and Sociology from Eastern University, an MA in Education and Administration from Columbia International University, and an MS in TESOL from Temple University.

-City Ministry Panel Beau Miller will moderate the City Ministry Panel session.
+ISM and the City Beau Miller - ACMI Executive Director will moderate this panel session.
 Beau’s background includes working on staff with Cru in Oklahoma and Eastern Europe and serving as International Pastor at Briarwood Church (PCA).
 Since 2014, Beau has served as Executive Director of ACMI.
 Originally from Alabama, Beau’s family and the ACMI Office moved to Baltimore, MD in 2016.
-The panel will feature multiple ISM leaders from New York City, Philadelphia and the DC area each, including both agency and church-based representation, as well as international student office representation.
+The panel will feature multiple ISM leaders from New York City, Philadelphia and the DC area each, including agency and church-based representation, as well as international student office representation.
 We will spotlight strategic and often underrepresented cities in the cause of ISM.
-Ministry aspects such as partnering with others and laboring in the city context will be explored towards helping others learn from these important models.
+Key aspects such as partnering with other organizations and laboring in the city/metro context will be explored toward helping others learn from these important models.
 The international student-rich I-95 corridor will be further highlighted through a report of ISM work in Baltimore.

 Online registration information

-Special registration with discounted pricing and two-night lodging option will be offered to those coming on Friday, June 1 from the 2018 NAFSA Conference in Philadelphia.
+Special registration with discounted pricing and two-night lodging option is available to those coming on Friday, June 1 from the 2018 NAFSA Conference in Philadelphia.

-Conference registration to open February 1 and will be accessible from this page.
-To view registration costs, click here.
-On-campus lodging will be available, or you may register as a commuter.
+Conference registration is open and can be accessed by clicking here.
+To view registration costs and cancellation policy, click here.
+On-campus lodging is available, or you may register as a commuter.
 For those needing assistance, a limited number of scholarships are available.
 ACMI Members receive discounted registration.
 If you have questions about children coming with you, please contact us at the address below.
 Individuals needing special accommodation for disabilities should contact us at the address below by May 15, and we will notify the Conference Office at Eastern University.

 Conference Timing and Arrival

 *Per your arrival and departure plans, on-site registration will open by noon on Thursday, the first session will be at 4pm that day, and the conference will conclude Saturday night at 10pm.
-Those arriving by air should plan to make their own arrangements to and from Eastern University via paid ride, shuttle, train, or personal contact.
+Those arriving by air should plan to make their own arrangements to and from Eastern University via shuttle, paid ride, train, or personal contact.
 Click here for more information.

-Questions about the conference should be sent to 2018ACMI@gmail.com.
+Questions about the conference, including registering, should be sent to 2018ACMI@gmail.com.